foundriesio/docs/source/tutorials/compose-app/compose-app-applications.rst

 The ``containers.git`` repo will then have three different application folders:

 * ``shellhttpd-mqtt``: Based on ``shellhttpd``.
-  This app counts the number of requests and sends them over the MQTT network messaging protocol.
+  This app counts the number of requests and sends them over the Message Queuing Telemetry Tranport (MQTT) network messaging protocol.

 * ``flask-mqtt-nginx``: A python3 Flask app that implements a web app and receives the MQTT messages from ``shellhttpd-mqtt``.
   The Nginx reverse proxy forwards all the requests to the Flask application.